jkrems/proposal-pkg-exports/README.md

 For directory resolutions the following validations also apply:

 - Directory exports targets must end in a trailing _"/"_.
-- Directory exports targets may not backtrack below the package base.
+- Directory exports targets may not backtrack above the package base.
 - Directory exports subpaths may not backtrack below the target folder.

 Whenever there is a validation failure, any exports match must throw a Module Not Found error, and any validation failure context can be included in the error message.